 Input methodologies are the rules, requirements and processes that underpin regulation under Part 4 of the Commerce Act.

 Input methodologies (IMs) are the rules, requirements and processes that underpin regulation under Part 4 of the Commerce Act.
-We must apply the input methodologies when we set price-quality paths and set information disclosure requirements.
+We must apply the IMs when we set price-quality paths and set information disclosure requirements.
 Regulated businesses are also required to apply the input methodologies.

 The IMs cover matters like how assets are to be valued, depreciated and revalued, how we estimate the cost of capital, how tax should be treated, and how common costs should be allocated where businesses provide both regulated and unregulated services.

 The IMs also set out certain process requirements, as well as the rules relating to electricity distribution businesses applying for customised price-quality paths.